FailAcademy/learning/wdp-vancouver/_slides/week-08/01b-intro-to-angular.md

 greeter(student);
 ```

 Here is our `greeter` function implementing the Student Interface.
-This ensures that anyone who uses your
+This makes sure that anyone who uses your
 greeter function will know exactly what data it needs to run without errors!

 ---